Great Gorge Route

 The Great Gorge Route or Niagara Belt Line was an interurban trolley belt line encompassing the Niagara Gorge, operated by the International Railway and Niagara Gorge Railroad.
-Many dignitaries rode this line and they used to use a flat car with search light to illuminate the Niagara Whirlpool at night (during the tourist season).
+Many dignitaries rode this line, and they used to use a flat car with a searchlight to illuminate the Niagara Whirlpool at night (during the tourist season).

 Beginning

 In 1895, the International Railway Company (IRC) established the Great Gorge Route scenic attraction.
-This electric trolley line ran from Niagara Falls (Prospect Park) to Lewiston, NY along the banks of the Niagara River.
-The trolley line ceased in 1935, as did other interurban lines, victims to the Depression and the change in tourist transportation preferences (bus and automobile).
+This electric trolley line ran from Niagara Falls (Prospect Park) to Lewiston, NY, along the banks of the Niagara River.
+The trolley line ceased in 1935, as did other interurban lines, victims of the Depression and the change in tourist transportation preferences (bus and automobile).

 The route

-The Canadian route ran from Niagara Falls, Ontario to Queenston, Ontario with a bridge crossing at Queenston.
+The Canadian route ran from Niagara Falls, Ontario, to Queenston, Ontario, with a bridge crossing at Queenston.
 This side was on the top of the Gorge.

-The American side ran in the gorge from Youngstown, New York to Niagara Falls, New York, where it gradually ascended to cross the Upper Steel Arch Bridge.
-On the way it passed under the Whirlpool Rapids Bridge and the Michigan Central Railway Bridge.
+The American side ran in the gorge from Youngstown, New York, to Niagara Falls, New York, where it gradually ascended to cross the Upper Steel Arch Bridge.
+On the way, it passed under the Whirlpool Rapids Bridge and the Michigan Central Railway Bridge.